Three Bricks to Consolidate Watermarks for Large Language Models: Technical Background

 \subsection{Key Management}

-The secret key $k$ giving birth to the greenlist $\G_k$ in~\cite{kirchenbauer2023watermark} or to the sampling of $\vec{r}$ in~\cite{aaronson2023watermarking} must have a wide diversity.
+The secret key $k$ giving birth to the greenlist $\G_k$ in~\cite{{kirchenbauer2023watermark}} or to the sampling of $\vec{r}$ in~\cite{aaronson2023watermarking} must have a wide diversity.
 A fixed key causes security issues and biases the text generation.
 One possibility is to make it dependent of the time $t$ as proposed in~\cite{christ2023undetectable}.
 The secret key is then different from one token to another.
 Yet, this brings synchronization issue at the detection stage (\eg when a sentence is deleted).
-A common practice~\cite{kirchenbauer2023watermark,aaronson2023watermarking} ensuring self-synchronization makes the key dependent of the window of $h$ previous tokens: $k^{(t)} = H(x^{(t-1)},\ldots,x^{(t-h)},k)$, where $H$ is a cryptographic hash function and $k$ the master key -- this is illustrated in Fig.~\ref{fig:sampling}.
+A common practice ensuring self-synchronization - illustrated in Fig.~\ref{fig:sampling} - makes the key dependent of the window of $h$ previous tokens: $k^{(t)} = H(x^{(t-1)},\ldots,x^{(t-h)},k)$, where $H$ is a cryptographic hash function and $k$ the master key.
 This secret is the seed that initializes a random number generator (RNG) at time $t$.
 In turn, the RNG is used to generate the greenlist $\G_{k^{(t)}}$ or to sample $\vec{r}^{(t)}$.
 The width of this window defines a trade-off between diversity of the key and robustness of the watermarking.
 In the specific case where $h=0$, the key is the same for all tokens ($k^{(t)} = k$), which makes the watermarking particularly robust to text editing~\cite{zhao2023protecting}.